 How can we help you?

-FBI and BCI Requirements
+FBI and BCI requirements

-If you are taking a course which requires field work, or student teaching, you are REQUIRED to have both a current BCI and FBI clearance.
+If you are taking a course that requires field work, or student teaching, you are REQUIRED to have both a current BCI and FBI clearance.
 This is a mandated requirement from the school districts.
 The BCI/FBI must have been completed within the past year.

 You may NOT take expired documents to your field placement or student teaching sites.

 Do not wait until the start of the semester; please handle this immediately so your paperwork is ready for the start of the semester.
-The state department is saying that it takes thirty days to process.
+The state department is saying that it takes 30 days to process.
 If something shows up on your record, even if it has been expunged, it will take longer to process.

 Please note that if you have a misdemeanor on your record, and ODE says it will not prevent you from obtaining a license, school districts may not accept you in their schools and our office cannot guarantee placement for field and/or Student Teaching.